Department of Communication Sciences and Disorders

 Spring Semester: 18 semester hours (+ any missing courses)

-Other undergraduate courses required to meet ASHA certification standards: chemistry or physics, biological science, statistics, sign language, diversity.
+Other undergraduate courses required to meet ASHA certification standards: chemistry or physics, biological science, social sciences statistics, and diversity.

-Summer Semester: 3 hours (+ any missing courses)
+Summer Semester: three hours (+ any missing courses)

-Other undergraduate courses required to meet ASHA certification standards: chemistry or physics, biological science, and statistics should be taken prior to entry into the graduate program.
+Other undergraduate courses required to meet ASHA certification standards: chemistry or physics, biological science, social sciences statistics, and diversity.

 Fall Semester: 17 hours